plule/theremotion/README.md

 ## Features

+- 👐 Theremotion is a synthesizer controlled by your hands.
 - 👉 Move up and down your right hand to control the volume.
 - 👈 Move up and down your left hand to control the pitch.
-- 👋 Move your hands on the horizontal plane to adapt the timbre.
+- 👋 Move your right hand on the horizontal plane to control the filter.
+- 👋 Advance left hand on the horizontal plane to play a chord.
 - 👌 Pinch with your left hand to stick on a scale.
 - 🎸 Pinch with your right hand, and rotate it to play guitar.
-- ✌ ☝ Retract your pinky and ring fingers of your left hand, then play with the other fingers to play scales

 ## Installation